sebastian62442/CRL2.0/README.md

 1. Navigate to the backend directory.
 2. Run the main application file: `npm run dev`.

-There are also Cypress files in the Cypress folder in Frontend.
+There are also testcases in the Cypress folder in Frontend.